evertheylen/evertheylen.github.io/content/post/probox-intro/index.md

 This is where things get really interesting.
 I don’t think I can claim much security benefits if I don’t protect my SSH keys.
 I can’t just allow any container read access to the keys themselves.
 This is why I start an ssh-agent in the host, *per project*, and forward the agent to the container.
 Then, combined with `ksshaskpass` (or an equivalent program), I can manage which containers can access which key and even interactively allow or deny the usage of a key (with `ssh-add -c`).

 ![The dialog comes from the host, triggered by code-server running in the container](screenshot_ksshaskpass.png)

-The dialog comes from the host, triggered by code-server running in the container.

 ## Probox